gift-surg/GIFT-Grab/README.md

 # Known issues

 * Please see the note in the [libVLC installation instructions](doc/tips.md#libvlc) about capturing network streams in the I420 colour space.
+* The frame rate of VP9-encoded WebM files is set incorrectly on Ubuntu 16.04 LTS.

 # Testing